sachinraibole/SingtelTest/README.md

 for the parrot.

 # Section B
 Points 1,2 & 3 are covered in one commit.
+The design is very flexible to accommodate the requirements.

+# Section D
-The design is very flexible to accomodate the requirements.
+Points 1,2 are covered in one commit.
+The design is very flexible to accommodate the requirements.